sdclibbery/tradr/README.md

   ?
 Simulate using limit order instead of market; does the removal of fees make up for having to catch a price reversal?
  * Really buy/sell...
   * Test suite...
+* Non bot trading
+ * Have buy/sell limit bots
+ * Bots for making simple transactions with exit orders
+ * Have a cancel open stop orders bot
+ * pi-monitor page to display balances, orders, price, candles and also to allow buy/sell
 * Use empirical data
  * Need to start from random point in first half of data...
 * Get empirical price change distribution